 Before the long vigil commenced, the collier needed a good night’s rest, so he usually fired his pit at dusk, expecting that it would not burn through or need tending before the next afternoon.
 However, the last thing before taking to his slab shanty, crude lean-to, or earthen dugout, he took the precaution of checking over the entire pit to block out any last-minute air leak that might cause flame.
 For it was slow burning that caused the wood to char rather than ignite.
 A burning flame was fatal; a "dead fire" the absolute necessity.

 Each night thereafter the skilled collier danced like Satan about his pit; for only at night did the tell-tale flickers and sparks show to best advantage where trouble spots might be developing.
-The degree of heat was governed by the amount of air allowed to enter at draft holes carefully altered in both size and location according to wind conditions.
-It was a confident master who chose to burn more than one pit at a time.

 Each night he climbed his pole ladder as cautiously as Blondin tightroping Niagara.
 The chances were good that he knew the story of the child who had disappeared forever in a charcoal inferno on Canaan Mountain.

 He stepped gingerly around the "head" and "bridgen" seeking out any soft spots or "mulls" where the wood had shrunk or settled.
 When he found one, he stomped heavily on the firm part around it, working slowly toward the "mull," which he carefully opened, filled solid with new wood, and covered again.
 This dangerous job was called "jumping the pit."
 Only when it was done to his satisfaction could he catch a few more winks of sleep.